By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 In his coverage this morning at The Bookseller, Mark Chandler writes, “The [UK] government is planning to declare the virus a ‘notifiable disease’ which could help businesses cover their losses through insurance policies.”

 And indeed, at BBC News, Faisal Islam reports today (March 4), “The [government has bowed to pressure and changed its stance on insurance to cover businesses for coronavirus losses in England.
-The government said it would declare coronavirus as a Reed Exhibitions cancels the London Book Fair after large trade publishers pulled out and amid the coronavirus outbreak ‘notifiable disease,’ a formal classification required by many insurance policies.
-Businesses had warned that expected coronavirus losses risked not being covered under the existing rules.”
+The government said it would declare coronavirus as a “notifiable disease,” a formal classification required by many insurance policies.
+Businesses had warned that expected coronavirus losses risked not being covered under the existing rules.

 For publishing industry professionals who need information on the outbreak, updated international maps of the coronavirus spread are being provided by many media, notably The New York Times here.